-Martin Hall provides classrooms and laboratories for the Department of Human Environmental Sciences and the Department of Foreign Languages and Literatures.
+Martin Hall provides classrooms and laboratories for the Departments of Human Environmental Sciences, Foreign Languages and Literatures, and Nutrition, Health and Human Performance.
 The building reopened in 2004 following renovations.
 The building is named for Margaret Craig Martin, '30, an alumna whose service to the College includes being a member of the faculty, alumnae director and a member of the College's Board of Trustees.

-The Science and Mathematics Building contains over 80,000 square feet of classrooms, state of the art computer and science laboratories, and faculty offices for the Departments of Chemistry and Geosciences, Biological Sciences, and Mathematics and Computer Science.
+The Science and Mathematics Building contains over 80,000 square feet of classrooms, state of the art computer and science laboratories, and faculty offices for the Departments of Chemistry, Physics and Geosciences, Biological Sciences, and Mathematics and Computer Science.
 The building also contains a telescope teaching/ observation platform, an interior courtyard with outdoor teaching spaces, and a glass atrium entrance.